 -Terry Transfer Scholarship: The Terry Transfer Scholarship is intended to provide scholarships at $13,000 to outstanding transfer students for a two or three year award period, depending on when the number of hours you entered into Texas A&M with.
 In selection of transfer students there are several variables that will be reviewed, transfer GPR, extracurricular activities, employment and community service.

 -Texas A&M University Phi Theta Kappa Transfer Scholarship: This are designed to recognize outstanding transfer students who will be attending Texas A&M University.
 Students must transfer directly from a Texas community college and have been actively involved with the Phi Theta Kappa chapter associated with their campus immediately prior to transfer.
 Students must complete at least 24 hours at their previous community college and maintain a minimum 3.0 GPR while at Texas A&M University.
 The award ranges from $1,500 to $10,000 dollars annually and is renewable for up to 2 years.

 -Jack Kent Cooke Foundation Undergraduate Transfer Scholarship: This scholarship provides outstanding community college students with financial need assistance to attend a four-year college or university.
 The award is intended to cover a substantial portion of education related expenses and varies in amount.

 -Jack Kent Cooke Foundation Graduate Scholarship: This scholarship program provides generous scholarships of up to $50,000 per year for up to six years to students pursuing a graduate degree.
 Recipients must have financial need and must have graduated with their undergraduate degree within the past five years.

 -Graduate Fellowships: Graduate students holding fellowships are not required to perform any services.
 Many competitive fellowships of $1,000 or greater per academic year also allow students to pay tuition at the in-state rate.
 Fellowships packages vary from $1,000 to over $30,000 and some do include funds for insurance and tuition and fees.

-–Scholarships at Texas A&M School of Law: These opportunities are awarded on a 3- or 4-year basis.
-It is the student’s responsibility to maintain the ranking criteria associated with the specific Awarded.
+–Scholarships at Texas A&M School of Law: These scholarships are awarded on a 3- or 4-year basis.
+It is the student’s responsibility to maintain the ranking criteria associated with the specific scholarship awarded.
 There are numerous internal and external scholarship opportunities and writing competitions with monetary awards available to law students throughout the year.